-You slip and fall in a grocery store in Waterbury, Connecticut.
-You have a number of questions that need to be answered right away.
+If you've been injured in a Connecticut slip and fall, you will have a number of questions that need to be answered right away.
 Get those answers now from Connecticut slip and fall injury attorneys who have decades of experience in obtaining money damages for injured people.

 One of the functions of the trial court judge is to give jury instructions to the jurors at the conclusion of your case.
 These charges are instructions given to the jury so they know how to apply the law of the State of Connecticut to the facts of your case.
 Some of the issues to be decided by the jury are Notice and Control so the judge might charge the jury as follows: